Baloubet du Rouet: Breeding

 His sire, Galoubet A, was also an impressive show jumper.
 Ridden by the French rider Gilles Bertran de Balanda, he won 19 International Grand Prix's and was on the French Gold Medal-winning team at the 1982 Show Jumping World Championships in Dublin, Ireland.

 Baloubet's dam, Mesange du Rouet, was out of the mare Badine and by the well-known broodmare-sire Starter.
 She was therefore linebred to the great Thoroughbred Rantzau.
 She won 8 of 13 competitions at age four, and 5 wins out of 12 at age five, before becoming a broodmare and producing 5 foals.
 Mesange du Rouet was also the dam of the impressive Unadore de Rouet (sired by J’T’Adore), who attained a jumping index of 171, and went on to compete under Jean-Marc Nicolas and Olivier Guillon.

+Baloubet du Rouet is inbred 3D x 4D to the stallion Rantzau, meaning that he appears third generation and fourth generation on the dam side of his pedigree.